magento/devdocs/src/guides/v2.4/comp-mgr/prereq/prereq-elasticsearch.md

 ## Elasticsearch 2

 Magento does not support Elasticsearch 2.
-You must update to more recent version.
+You must update to a more recent version.
 Elasticsearch 7 is recommended.

 Refer to [Upgrading Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html) for full instructions on backing up your data, detecting potential migration issues, and testing upgrades before deploying to production.
 Depending on your current version of Elasticsearch, a full cluster restart may or may not be required.